neurogenetics/methylation-iPSC-PBMC/scripts/README.md

 # README
+This repository contains code associated with the manuscript _Characterization of DNA methylation in PBMCs and donor-matched iPSCs shows age-related methylation is reset during stem cell reprogramming_  by Reed et al.

+Methylation beta values are hosted on [Zenodo](https://doi.org/10.5281/zenodo.15191371).

 ## Container
 A singularity container was used for the `meffil` environment due to complicated installation / dependencies. `plink` and `king` are also available in the singularity container.